-If the EEI is AND the customer Then 1 Cannot or will not explain how expenses are being paid A written statement from the customer or knowledgeable source that explains how the customer's living expenses are met.
+If the EEI is AND the customer Then An ongoing situation, not caused by a recent loss of income or other change Cannot or will not explain how expenses are being paid A written statement from the customer or knowledgeable source that explains how the customer's living expenses are met.
 AND Bills showing the expenses are unpaid; or Proof of how the customer is paying the expenses.
 (See proof section for details) Explains how the living expenses are being met The customer's statement is acceptable proof unless questionable or inconsistent with other information.
 Due to a new change in circumstances Does not know yet how expenses will be met The customer's statement is acceptable proof.
 A review of the customer's situation will be needed in 6 months.
 The customer's statement is acceptable proof unless questionable or inconsistent with other information.